Mike Gordon President of Business Operations

 Eric Zavilla Executive Director of Tickets Sales & Retention

-Eric Zavilla is in his 19th season with the Wolves and serves as the team’s executive director of ticket sale and retention.
-The 43-year-old Palatine native joined the club as a ticket sales representative in 1999.
+Eric Zavilla is entering his 20th season with the Wolves and serves as the team’s executive director of ticket sale and retention.
+The 44-year-old Palatine native joined the club as a ticket sales representative in 1999.
 He rose through the ranks as account executive, senior account executive, season ticket sales manager, director of season ticket sales, executive director of ticket sales and services and executive director of season ticket sales and retention.

 A 1999 graduate of the University of Kansas, Zavilla entered the hockey business as an intern with the International Hockey League’s Kansas City Blades while in college.